 Advent calendars aren’t just for Christmas…not anymore!

-When I came across the idea for a Halloween advent calendar on Pinterest, I knew I had to make one!
 My kids LOVE Halloween.
 It’s also the one holiday that my husband loves too.
 So, why not celebrate all month long?

 And here’s how I did it!